bxie/bxie.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the University of Washington Information School, advised by Prof. [Andrew J. Ko][ajko] in the Code & Cognition Lab.
+I am a Ph.D. candidate at the University of Washington Information School, advised by Prof. [Amy J. Ko][ajko] in the Code & Cognition Lab.
-My research interest is in developing mixed-initiative interactions to enable more equitable intelligent learning technologies.
+My research vision is that diverse learners have the support they need to fulfill their curiosities relating to computing.
+I share my research with the fields of _human-computer interaction_ and _computing education_ (although I often draw upon other fields including _artifical intelligence_, _learning sciences_, and _educational measurements_).

-A data-driven personal website
+Active Projects
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.